menu

 Housing costs in Bell are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The population of Bell has a very low overall level of education: only 8.83% of people over 25 hold a 4-year college degree or higher.
+The citizens of Bell have a very low rate of college education: just 8.74% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The most common language spoken in Bell is Spanish.
 Other important languages spoken here include English and Arabic.